 The price is extremely fair too.
 Separately the three services cost about $22 for one month, but you can save $8 by packaging the three together for $14 a month.
 There’s also the option to get the Hulu no ads plan and upgrade the bundle for $20 a month.

-Hulu is best known for its network and cable tv shows.
-If there’s a certain live show you missed, you can catch it on Hulu one day later with its on demand streaming services.
+Hulu is best known for its network and cable tv shows, but you won’t be able to access any live content with the free trial.
+If there’s a certain live show you are looking for, you can usually catch it on Hulu one day later with the on demand plans.
 While the newer streaming services like Paramount+ and Peacock have claimed a few of its shows and movies from Hulu’s collection, Hulu’s FX hub and all of its partner-streaming bundles keep this service highly desirable.

-Hulu with Live TV has a slew of top live TV channels including FOX, NBC, CBS, and ABC.
-To watch, you’ll just need a compatible device like a Roku, Amazon Fire TV, Apple TV, Android, Playstation, or Xbox.
-Or login to Hulu at Hulu.com with your Mac or PC.
+If you are looking to get directly to live TV, Hulu with Live TV has a slew of top live TV channels including FOX, NBC, CBS, and ABC.
+To watch, you’ll just need to sign up and use a compatible device like a Roku, Amazon Fire TV, Apple TV, Android, Playstation, or Xbox.

 Speaking of partners, Hulu has paired up with multiple top-notch service providers to bring its viewers the best tv and movie-watching experience possible.
 Add on any one of these services during your free trial, including ESPN+, SHOWTIME, HBO Max, Cinemax, and Starz.
 Or if you prefer, test out one of the cable TV bundles like Entertainment, Sports, and Español.